stelzinga/MF/MGT_80.Tools.md

 Sheet M6 a.k.a.
 MTrack6 contains Intel or Intelligence both from within, as well as outside of the Venture.
 This sheet is updated continuously.
 ________________________________________
 ## MC (Framework)
 MC is the Framework to perform the Management Cycle.
-It is composed of various Processes performed at different frequencies using the baseline Tools discussed earlier.
+It is composed of various Processes performed at different frequencies using relevant Tools.

 There are two main parts to the MC:
 - Initiation